Home | Catalog | Wall Calendar | Software | Compare | Best Days | Best Periods | FAQ | Articles | Testimonials | About Us

 Northern Hemisphere

-The bottom line is that the CD still offers you reasonably accurate predictions of the best days and best times of day to go, even as far north as Alaska.
+The bottom line is that the software still offers you reasonably accurate predictions of the best days and best times of day to go, even as far north as Alaska.

 Adjusting the software's data to locations outside the U.S. is explained inside its Instructions after purchase.